tbrowne5/A-generalizable-Cas9-sgRNA-prediction-model-using-machine-transfer-learning/README.md

 # crisprHAL — [A generalizable Cas9/sgRNA prediction model using machine transfer learning with small high-quality datasets](https://doi.org/10.1038/s41467-023-41143-7)
 Note: this is a static paper-specific repository, and as such, does not contain up-to-date prediction models.
+For the crisprHAL prediction tool, please visit the first link below or visit the website at the second link below.

 ## Links to the crisprHAL repositories, papers, and web tool:
 * [Up-to-date crisprHAL prediction tool for use](https://github.com/tbrowne5/crisprHAL)